-What’s the difference between a variable mortgage and a fixed mortgage?
+What’s the difference between a variable mortgage and a fixed rate mortgage?

 With a variable mortgage your payments and interest rate can go up and down, this rate will vary depending on the European interbank offered rate whereas fixed mortgages rates are fixed and will vary, when you apply for the loan, depending on the term of the loan.

-The biggest benefit of a fixed rate mortgages is that you always know exactly what your mortgage repayments will be regardless of the interest rate set by the European interbank.
+The biggest benefit of a fixed rate mortgage is that you always know exactly what your mortgage repayments will be regardless of the interest rate set by the European interbank.